-Read More About Cognitive Behavioral Therapy Here.
+Read More About Cognitive Behavioral Therapy Here

 B. Acceptance and Commitment Therapy (ACT)

-C. Psychodynamic therapy
+C. Psychodynamic Therapy

-However, studies 12 have observed that in comparison with cognitive behavioral therapy, psychodynamic therapy has been found to be weaker for generalized anxiety disorder treatment.
+Research 8 reveals that short-term psychodynamic therapy can be quite effective in treating certain anxiety disorders.
+However, studies 9 have observed that in comparison with cognitive behavioral therapy, psychodynamic therapy is relatively less effective for generalized anxiety disorder treatment.

-D. Interpersonal psychotherapy (IPT)
+D. Interpersonal Psychotherapy (IPT)

 Read More About Antidepressants Here